JackLee946/flamingo/README_en.md

-### Flamingo
+### FlashIM

 #### Introduction

-Flamingo is a high-performance & light-weight open-source IM software.
+FlashIM is a high-performance & light-weight open-source IM software.
 It has server side, Windows pc version and android version so far, and Wechat version and IOS version is under developing.

 #### Feature List

-Flamingo has implemented these features belowÔºàRemind that we just list the features here related to network communication, as to some other features,  you can explore them in Flamingo by yourself.Ôºâ
+FlashIM has implemented these features below£®Remind that we just list the features here related to network communication, as to some other features,  you can explore them in FlashIM by yourself.Ôº?

 - user registering